Summer Camps FAQs

 Where and when do I drop off and pick up my child?

-Drop off is shortly before 10am and pick up is at 3pm directly outside the museum’s north (ground level) entrance.
-In the morning, a member of staff will be at the entrance to greet you and your child 15 minutes before the start of the program, take attendance and collect any outstanding health and permission/waiver forms.
+Check-in/Drop off is at 9:45am (15 minutes before the start of the program) and pick up is at 3pm directly outside the museum’s north (ground level) entrance.
+In the morning, a member of staff will be at the entrance to greet you and your child 15 minutes before the start of the program, take attendance (a signature is required at drop off and pick up) and collect any outstanding health and permission/waiver forms (Please note: these forms should have been returned before the start of camp).
 If you will be late, please call Public Education at 785.864.4173.
 There is no free parking on campus (see next question for parking information).
 A parent/guardian or other authorized adult must collect your child at the end of camp.
 Occasionally, our field-based camps run a little late due to traffic or construction problems – so if you have a tight pick up schedule please let the instructor know on the day of the camp.

 Where can I park?

 There is no free parking on campus.
-Parking is available in the Mississippi Street Parking garage north of the museum, or at a few meters on Jayhawk Blvd.
-There is a very small 10 minute loading zone on Jayhawk Blvd in front of the museum.
+Parking is available in the Mississippi Street Parking garage north of the museum.
 The small lot across the street from the museum is restricted KU parking during business hours.
 Please plan for any campus construction issues that will be noted in your confirmation letter.

 Do you offer early or after-care?